Reviews13 min read

 Small business owner comparing free AI tools side by side on a laptop

 The "free AI tools" articles online have a problem.
 Most of them are written by people who logged into the tool once, took a screenshot, and called it tested.
 The pricing claims are wrong by the time the article is published.
 The "free tier" is often a 14-day trial that converts to paid.
 The catches that matter — daily limits, watermark on output, missing features — are skipped because mentioning them would shorten the list.
+The U.S. Census Bureau's Annual Business Survey documents that over 80% of US small businesses are nonemployer operations with revenue under $50,000 annually — meaning the difference between "actually free" and "free trial that auto-charges" is the difference between adopting a tool and abandoning it after the first surprise bill.

 If you are trying to build a useful AI workflow on a zero-dollar monthly budget, these are the nine tools that actually work.
+For the wider starter list with 12 tools framed for beginners, see our free AI tools for small business overview.
+This review is the ranked-verdict version that orders 9 of them by hours saved per week.

 What we mean by "free AI tools for small business"